inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/website/versioned_docs/version-2.0.0/breaking-changes/breaking-changes.md

 Due to the migration from OpenCensus to OpenTelemetry, the agent's AutoTracing feature is currently **not** available.
 The AutoTracing feature will be available again in the next release of the inspectIT Ocelot agent.

+### Removed the tag `service-name` from all exporters

+Due to the migration to OpenTelemetry, the tag `service-name` was removed from all exporters.
+Analogous to this tag, the tag `inspectit.service-name` can now be set globally for all exporters.

 ### Updated and removed exporter

 #### Removed `OpenCensusAgentExporter`